 Patients with insensitive feet, particularly if circulation is impaired, should take precautions to prevent and recognize injury.
 Socks and well-fitting shoes are needed when walking, and shoes must be inspected for hidden foreign material before wear.
 The feet should be inspected frequently for ulcers and signs of infection.
 Patients with insensitive hands or fingers must be alert when handling potentially hot or sharp objects.

 Patients with diffuse sensory loss or loss of position sense should be referred to a physical therapist for gait training.
-Precautions to prevent falls Prevention A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
-Typically, events caused by acute disorders... read more should be taken.
+Precautions to prevent falls Prevention A fall is defined as an event that occurs when a person inadvertently drops down to the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
+Typically... read more should be taken.

 Use an open-ended question to ask patients to describe their numbness.